 Tens of thousands evacuated, hundreds of homes destroyed in late-season wind-blown wildfires outside Denver

-Denver — Tens of thousands of residents were forced to evacuate their homes outside Denver Thursday as wildfires fueled by hurricane force winds gusting up to 105 mph engulfed parts of three cities.
+Denver — Winds driving fast-moving fires that forced tens of thousands of residents to evacuate their homes outside Denver have died down and predicted snow has started to fall on the area, officials said during a news conference Friday.
+The hurricane-force winds had gusted up to 105 mph Thursday as fires engulfed parts of three cities.

-Nearly 600 homes were destroyed by one of them-- the #MarshallFire -- along with a hotel, shopping center and other businesses, CBS Denver reports.
-The fire had burned 1,600 acres and was still growing Thursday night, the station said.
+Hundreds of homes were destroyed by one of them — the #MarshallFire — along with a hotel, shopping center and other businesses.
+The fire had burned 1,600 acres and was still growing Thursday night, CBS Denver reported.

 It pointed out that the most destructive wildfire in Colorado history was the Black Forest Fire, which chewed up more than 14,280 acres and destroyed 511 homes in 2013.

-The National Weather Service Boulder Office tweeted that they already had calmed down quite a bit by evening:
+The National Weather Service Boulder Office tweeted that the winds already had calmed down quite a bit by evening:

 At least one first responder and six others were injured in the fires that began Thursday morning, unusually late in the year and following an extremely dry fall and a winter so far nearly devoid of snow.

-Boulder County Sheriff Joe Pelle acknowledged that more injuries and deaths were possible due to the intensity of fires that quickly swept across the region.
+Boulder County Sheriff Joe Pelle acknowledged Thursday that more injuries and deaths were possible due to the intensity of fires that quickly swept across the region.
+Pelle said Friday that while 2,000 homes were in the burn area, he did not expect all those homes were lost.

-"This is the kind of fire we can't fight head on," Pelle said.
-"We actually had deputy sheriffs and firefighters in areas that had to pull out because they just got overrun."

-As night fell, officials were watching how the winds behaved and the fires reacted to determine when crews are able to go in and begin assessing the damage and searching for any victims.

-Evacuations were ordered earlier in the day for the cities of Louisville and Superior, located about 20 miles northwest of Denver and home to a combined 34,000 people.
+Evacuations were ordered Thursday for the cities of Louisville and Superior, located about 20 miles northwest of Denver and home to a combined 34,000 people.
 A nearby portion of U.S. Highway 36 also was shut down.
 Some residents of the city of Broomfield were also told to leave, CBS Denver said, though they were allowed to return home late Thursday night.

 The neighboring towns are filled with middle and upper-middle class subdivisions surrounded by shopping centers, parks and schools.
 The area is in between Denver and Boulder, a foothills college town home to the University of Colorado.